texel-org/color/README.md

 A minimal and modern color library for JavaScript.
 Mainly useful for real-time applications, generative art, and graphics on the web.

 - Features: fast color conversion, color difference, gamut mapping, and serialization
-- Optimised for speed: approx 25-35 times faster than [Colorjs.io](https://colorjs.io/)
+- Optimised for speed: approx 20-100 times faster than [Colorjs.io](https://colorjs.io/) (see [benchmarks](#benchmarks))
 - Optimised for low memory and minimal allocations: no arrays or objects are created within conversion and gamut mapping functions
-- Optimised for compact bundles: zero dependencies, and can be automatically tree-shaked to small sizes (e.g. ~3kb minified if you only require OKLCH to sRGB conversion)
+- Optimised for compact bundles: zero dependencies, and unused spaces can be automatically tree-shaked away for small sizes (e.g. ~3kb minified if you only require OKLCH to sRGB conversion)
-- Optimised for accuracy: high precision color space matrices
+- Optimised for accuracy: [high precision](#accuracy) color space matrices
 - Focused on a minimal and modern set of color spaces:
   - oklab, oklch, okhsv, okhsl, srgb, srgb-linear, display-p3, display-p3-linear, rec2020, rec2020-linear, a98-rgb, a98-rgb-linear, xyz (D65)